codingfriend1/Feathers-Vue/README.md

     DEPLOYMENT_SERVER_PASS=your_user_password
     DEPLOYMENT_SERVER_USER=your_server_user
   ```
+7. Update `docker-compose.autodeploy.yml` to point to your hosted image.
-7. Push changes in git to gitlab.
+8. Push changes in git to gitlab.

 ## Breaking Changes